How To Get A Professional Mortgage

-So why do lenders want to give you special treatment?
+Why do lenders give professionals special treatment?

-- Security: with many public-sector-funded professions, there’s an understanding that the professions offer more stable employment prospects than private businesses and entrepreneurial start-ups.
+- Security: with many public-sector-funded professions, there's an understanding that the professions offer more stable employment prospects than private businesses and entrepreneurial start-ups.
 Economic downturns are also less likely to impact your job security.

 - Employability: internationally-recognised professional qualifications make it easier to find a new job if you're relocating or looking for a promotion.